ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

         </code></pre>
         This section specifies the start date and internal run length.
         <br>
-        <b>Note:</b> The internal run length (controlled by <code>runtime</code>) can be different from the total run length.
+        <span class="note">Note:</span> The internal run length (controlled by <code>runtime</code>) can be different from the total run length.
 Also, the <code>runtime</code> value can be lowered, but should not be increased to a total of more than 1 year, to avoid errors.
 If you want to know more about the difference between internal run and total run lenghts, or if you want to run the model for more than 1 year, check <a href="#runESM-4.3.0">Run configuration for multiple years</a>.
     </li>
     <li>
         <b>Number of runs per PBS submission</b>